Tokenization vs. Augmentation: A Systematic Study of Writer Variance in IMU-Based Online Handwriting Recognition: Related Work

 \subsection{Data Augmentation for \ac{OnHWR}}

 Data augmentation is an effective strategy for improving generalization when training with limited data.
 Various approaches have been introduced for handwriting recognition.
-For example, \cite{aug1} used elastic distortions and affine transformations to enhance the robustness of \ac{CNN}-\ac{LSTM} architectures.
-Similarly, \cite{aug2} proposed a stroke-based method utilizing morphological transformations to simulate realistic stylistic variations.
-Beyond geometric transformations, other studies employ generative models. \cite{aug_gen1} leveraged latent diffusion models to generate style-conditioned handwritten text as an alternative to traditional methods.
-Additionally, \cite{aug_gen2} employed generative adversarial networks to synthesize new training samples, which improved classification accuracy for handwritten digits.
+For example, Wigington et~al.~\cite{aug2} used elastic distortions and affine transformations to enhance the robustness of \ac{CNN}-\ac{LSTM} architectures.
+Similarly, Ayyoob and Muhamed Ilyas~\cite{aug1} proposed a stroke-based method utilizing morphological transformations to simulate realistic stylistic variations.
+Beyond geometric transformations, other studies employ generative models.
+For example, Nikolaidou et~al.~\cite{aug_gen1} leveraged latent diffusion models to generate style-conditioned handwritten text as an alternative to traditional methods.
+Additionally, Jha and Cecotti~\cite{aug_gen2} employed generative adversarial networks to synthesize new training samples, which improved classification accuracy for handwritten digits.

-However, these approaches are often vision-based and are difficult to adapt for \ac{OnHWR}.
+However, these approaches are commonly vision-based and are difficult to adapt for \ac{OnHWR}.
 They also frequently rely on complex generators to synthesize additional data.
 While concatenation-based data augmentation has been introduced in speech recognition~\cite{aug_concat} to address the issue of varying input lengths, the effectiveness of this approach for \ac{OnHWR} has not been investigated.